ppy/osu-wiki/news/2025/2025-07-08-fantasy-world-art-contest-results.md

 [![](https://assets.ppy.sh/contests/249/banners/Maqmoon.jpg)](https://assets.ppy.sh/contests/249/winners/Maqmoon.jpg)

-Following your first successful quest, it's only natural to treat yourself with the hefty stash of osu!coins you acquired during your adventure.
-And what better way to spend it than on some awesome potions freshly brewed by Mocha herself!
+Following your first successful quest, you want to treat yourself with the hefty stash of osu!coins you acquired during your adventure.
+As it turns out, [**Maqmoon**](https://osu.ppy.sh/users/33452645) knows a place and recommends you to take a gander at some awesome potions freshly brewed by Mocha herself!

 [![](https://assets.ppy.sh/contests/249/banners/TESTER%20KIPUATKA.jpg)](https://assets.ppy.sh/contests/249/winners/TESTER%20KIPUATKA.png)